Patient Information and Bill of Rights

 In the event treatment suspension is requested by the patient, with or without notification, 50%of the treatment fee will be retained for internal or external dental laboratory fees and or to allocate for treatment costs up to the time of suspension.
 50% of the total treatment fee is non-refundable for treatment involving dental bridges, dental crowns, dental implants, dentures, partial dentures, and endodontics.

-Refunds of remaining funds will be allocated to original payment method.
+Refunds of remaining funds will be allocated to the original payment method.
 If payment was made by check/cash, a check will be issued.

 LECOM Dental Office participates with a select number of Medicaid insurance plans.
-It is the patient’s responsibility to provide the Patient Care Coordinator with their insurance card at time of check in for dental appointments.
-If a patient has a private insurance or one that the LECOM Dental Office does not participate with the LECOM Dental Office will provide necessary information for you to submit to your insurance carrier, but it is not the responsibility of the School to complete this.
+It is the patient’s responsibility to provide the Patient Care Coordinator with their insurance card at time of check-in for dental appointments.
+If a patient has a private insurance or one that the LECOM Dental Office does not participate with the LECOM Dental Office will provide the necessary information for you to submit to your insurance carrier, but it is not the responsibility of the School to complete this.

 Patients will be advised of their ideal treatment plan and its estimated costs, as well as any alternative treatment plans.
 You and the attending faculty member must sign-off on the treatment plan once the plan is understood and accepted.
 The accepted treatment plan will be entered into your dental patient chart.
 At each visit, patients should be advised of the costs of each succeeding procedure so that they are prepared for the subsequent charges.
 Please ask your student dentist if this is not clear.
-These estimates are based upon current fees, and may vary from the actual cost if the services or procedures are performed after an extended period of time.
+These estimates are based upon current fees and may vary from the actual cost if the services or procedures are performed after an extended period of time.

-All student dentists, faculty and appropriate clinical staff members have copies of this schedule and should be able to discuss fees with you prior to beginning any treatment or care.
+All student dentists, faculty, and appropriate clinical staff members have copies of this schedule and should be able to discuss fees with you prior to beginning any treatment or care.
 The LECOM Dental Offices administration reviews the fee schedule annually with the Assistant Dean of Clinical Education.